NetApp/harvest/autosupport/NetApp-EULA.md

 Upon reasonable notice, You grant NetApp and its independent accountants the right to examine Your Software usage annually to verify compliance with this EULA.
-If the audit discloses over- usage or any other material non-compliance, then a) You will promptly pay to NetApp or to a NetApp Partner, as designated by NetApp, any additional fees that NetApp or a NetApp Partner notifies You are owed, and the reasonable costs of conducting the audit; and b) NetApp may
+If the audit discloses over-usage or any other material non-compliance, then a) You will promptly pay to NetApp or to a NetApp Partner, as designated by NetApp, any additional fees that NetApp or a NetApp Partner notifies You are owed, and the reasonable costs of conducting the audit; and b) NetApp may